 Indeed, a good skin tonic is to drink a glass of water with freshly squeezed lemon juice each morning as it alklanises your system.

-The one thing we all have control over, no matter how we look, is the clothes we wear – and we all can agree that there are some clothes that enhance our appearance and other garments that detract from it.
+The one thing we all have control over, no matter how we look, is the clothes we wear – and we all can agree that some clothes enhance our appearance and other garments that detract from it.

 In summary, there are many things you can do to optimise your beauty, thus increasing your state of confidence in terms of the way you look… They don’t cost a huge amount of money or require invasive procedures.